 The ways that parents hijack these conversations is a little different.
 Unfortunately, teens may not have the opportunity to speak up because preventive visits aren’t as frequent in this age group.
 Although teens will continue to visit their doctor if they’re ill, the annual check-up — where these important conversations take place — greatly decrease.

-While the reasons for this drop are unknown, one study from 2010 found that one-third of teens, ages 13 to 17, stopped having preventive visits, while another 40 percent only had one during that time period.
+While the reasons for this drop are unknown, one from 2010 found that one-third of teens, ages 13 to 17, stopped having preventive visits, while another 40 percent only had one during that time period.
 That leaves very few who visit their doctor regularly, creating a bad habit.

 Without establishing and maintaining a good connection with their doctor, teenagers may continue this trend into adulthood, only visiting the doctor when absolutely necessary.

-In fact, when researchers asked adults why they avoid medical care, the main reasons included that they don’t trust or have confidence in their doctors, or that they know they won’t follow the doctor’s recommendations.
+In fact, when asked adults why they avoid medical care, the main reasons included that they don’t trust or have confidence in their doctors, or that they know they won’t follow the doctor’s recommendations.

 Empowerment builds self-confidence